- What options are available? There’s a variety of fire protection options.

 Our Graded Safes are not only the best solution for homes & businesses alike as they’re insurance approved, but they’re also fire resistant for up to 60 minutes for paper goods.

-But, there’s still different types of fire protection and different lengths of resistance…
+But, there are still different types of fire protection and different lengths of resistance…

 Types of Fire Protection: